Outdoor ice skating in southern Maine

 15 Farm View Drive, New Gloucester

-The free rink behind the tennis courts is open daily till 9 p.m. and maintained by hand.
-No rentals.
-No hockey sticks on the ice while figure skating is happening.
-Check the Pineland Farms website to be sure the rink is open (that is, frozen and cleared of snow): www.pinelandfarms.org/recreation/trail-conditions
+The free rink behind the tennis courts is open daily 9 a.m. to 7:45 p.m., weather permitting, and maintained by hand.
+There are no rentals, and you may have to wait to get on the ice, which is limited to 25 people at a time.
+But you can get warm up by the fire, enjoy views of Mt.
+Washington or stop by the Welcome Center for a hot cholate.
+Check the Pineland Farms website or call 207-688-4539 to be sure the rink is open (that is, frozen and cleared of snow): pinelandfarms.org/recreation/winter/skating

 Orland H. Blake Skating Pond